 DO NOT ARGUE!
 It doesn’t matter whether you’re right and the customer is wrong, or vice versa.
 We understand that this is often easier said than done!
 In any case, it’s critical that you don’t debate or fight about it as a company, as this would only make matters worse.
 When someone says anything nasty about you or your company, it can be difficult to keep your cool.

 However, because others will be watching the situation, including both present and potential clients, you must maintain a professional demeanour at all times.

 The first step in repairing your internet reputation is to avoid panicking or emotionally reacting to the circumstance.
 Unfortunately, maintaining your composure can be difficult, particularly if you wake up one morning to a damaging review.

 It’s critical that you don’t respond right away and instead take time to consider how you might address the problem without exacerbating it.

 Whatever happened, it’s time to face the subject head-on after you’ve had some time to relax.

 It is recommended that you resolve a negative review or low rating as soon as possible in order to do this.
-This can be accomplished by calling the author of the unfavourable review and inquiring about the scenario in order to evaluate its authenticity, all while remaining as nice, kind, and professional as possible.
+This can be accomplished by contacting the author of the negative review and inquiring about the scenario.
+If it’s authentic, all while remaining as nice, kind, and professional as possible.